-Our admissions team sent Offer Packs on the 7th September by post to CAO offer holders from Round A, Round 0 and Round 1.
+Our Admissions team will send Offer Packs in September by post to CAO offer holders from Round A, Round 0 and Round 1.
 This offer pack includes information on how to complete the registration process.
-The pack will also contain the User ID and Pin you’ll need to register.
-Please note that you can register between 15th September & 26th September 2021 – you won’t be able to register before 15th September.
+The pack will also contain the User ID and Password you’ll need to register.

 Subsequent round offer packs will be posted out as each round is issued on the CAO.

-More information on Registration is outlined in our FAQs below!
+More information on Registration is available on the Registration page here and in our FAQs below.

 Induction is the first step in settling into college life.
 It’s important to attend Induction where you’ll be shown how to access facilities, learn about the supports available, meet your lecturers, meet your classmates and lots more.
-Induction for 1st year students will take place on Wednesday 22nd and Thursday 23rd September 2021.
-Visit the Induction webpage for more information.
+The Induction webpage also contains valuable information for getting you started, this will be launched in September 2022 and can be accessed from the Induction Page.

-The timetable schedule can be accessed here.
-It is important to attend induction so that you get to find out more about your timetable and how to read it.
+The timetable schedule can be accessed here and will be updated in September 2022 – the page can take a few moments to load your timetable.
+It is important to attend Induction so that you get to find out more about your timetable and how to read it.
 Please note this timetable is subject to change so best to check it regularly, especially at the start of term.

 SUSI normally close applications for the student grant at the end of October / first week in November each year.
 You do not have to have an offer of a college place to apply for a SUSI grant so it’s best to check it out as soon as you can at www.susi.ie.
 There is an eligibility reckoner to give you an indication if you might be successful with an application before you get begin work on the detail.